History of the Jews in Egypt: After the foundation of Israel in 1948

 UN High Commissioner for Refugees Auguste Lindt stated in his Report to the UNREF Executive Committee's Fourth Session (Geneva 29 January to 4 February 1957) "Another emergency problem is now arising: that of refugees from Egypt.
 There is no doubt in my mind that those refugees from Egypt who are not able, or not willing, to avail themselves of the protection of the Government of their nationality fall under the mandate of my office."

 The last chief Rabbi of Egypt was Haim Moussa Douek, who served from 1960 until he left Egypt in 1972.
 After the Six-Day War in 1967, more confiscations took place.
 Rami Mangoubi, who lived in Cairo at the time, said that nearly all Egyptian Jewish men between the ages of 17 and 60 were either thrown out of the country immediately, or taken to the detention centers of Abou Za'abal and Tura, where they were incarcerated and tortured for more than three years.
 The eventual result was the almost-complete disappearance of the 3,000-year-old Jewish community in Egypt; the vast majority of Jews left the country.
 Most Egyptian Jews fled to Israel (35,000), Brazil (15,000), France (10,000), the US (9,000) and Argentina (9,000).
 A letter published by the Jerusalem Post from Dr. E. Jahn, of the Office of the UN High Commissioner for Refugees stated: "I refer to our recent discussion concerning Jews from Middle Eastern and North African countries in consequence of recent events.
 I am now able to inform you that such persons may be considered prima facie within the mandate of this Office."

 The last Jewish wedding in Egypt took place in 1984.
-Marriage restriction has caused many members to convert to other religions, mainly Jewish women who convert to Islam, due to being married to Egyptian Muslim men.
-Because a Jewish man cannot marry an Egyptian Muslim woman, but an Egyptian Muslim man may marry a Jewish woman, the community has lost many male members who are no longer Jewish on official documents.

 21st century

 According to a 2009 report by the Anti-Defamation League, anti-semitic and anti-Israel sentiments continued to run high.
 Israel and Zionism were frequently associated with conspiracy theories of subverting and weakening the state.
+Nevertheless, the Egyptian government began renovating an old dilapidated synagogue that year in what was once a Jewish neighborhood in Old Cairo.
+Zahi Hawass, general secretary of the Supreme Council of Antiquities, said: "If you don't restore the Jewish synagogues, you lose part of your history."